Improving the accuracy of likelihood-based inference in meta-analysis and meta-regression: Random-effects meta-regression and meta-analysis

 \section{Random-effects meta-regression and meta-analysis}

 Suppose there are $K$ studies about a common effect of interest, each of them providing pairs of summary measures $(y_i, \hat\sigma_i^2)$, where $y_i$ is the study-specific estimate of the effect, and $\hat\sigma_i^2$ is the associated estimation variance $(i=1, \ldots, K)$.
 In some situations, the pairs $(y_i, \hat\sigma_i^2)$ may be accompanied by study-specific covariates $x_i = (x_{i1}, \ldots, x_{ip})^\top$, which describe the heterogeneity across studies.
 In the meta-analysis literature, it is usually assumed that the within-study variances $\hat\sigma_i^2$ are estimated well enough to be considered as known and equal to the values reported in each study.
-Under this assumption, the random-effects meta-regression model postulates that i) $y_1, \ldots, y_K$ are realizations of random variables $Y_1, \ldots, Y_K$, respectively, which are independent conditionally on independent random effects $U_1, \ldots, U_K$; ii) the conditional distribution of $Y_i$ given $U_i = u_i$ is $N(u_i + x_i^\top\beta, \hat\sigma_i^2)$, where $\beta$ is an unknown $p$-vector of effects.
+Under this assumption, the random-effects meta-regression model postulates that $y_1, \ldots, y_K$ are realizations of random variables $Y_1, \ldots, Y_K$, respectively, which are independent conditionally on independent random effects $U_1, \ldots, U_K$, and the conditional distribution of $Y_i$ given $U_i = u_i$ is $N(u_i + x_i^\top\beta, \hat\sigma_i^2)$, where $\beta$ is an unknown $p$-vector of effects.
+The random effect $U_i$ is typically assumed to be distributed according to $N(0, \psi)$, where $\psi$ accounts for the between-study heterogeneity.

-We use the random-effects meta-regression model as a working model for theoretical development, and in \S 4, we illustrate the good performance of the derived procedures under a more realistic scenario that deviates from the working model \citep{hoaglin:15}.